ktaylor63/southeast/site/content/news/brown-pelican-populations-recovered-removed-from-endangered-species-list.md

     link: 'https://flic.kr/p/84HicP'
     caption: 'Brown pelicans sitting on nests at Breton Island National Wildlife Refuge.
 Photo by Greg Thompson, USFWS.'
 tags:
+    - Alabama
-    - 'Brown pelican'
+    - 'Brown Pelican'
     - Delist
-    - Recovery
-    - Alabama
     - Florida
     - Georgia
+    - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - 'Puerto Rico'
-    - Louisiana
-    - Lafayette
+    - Recovery
-    - US Virgin Islands
+    - 'US Virgin Islands'
-updated: 'October 3rd, 2016'
+updated: 'May 7th, 2018'
 ---

 **WASHINGTON, D.C.** - Secretary of the Interior Ken Salazar, Assistant Secretary for Fish and Wildlife and Parks Tom Strickland and U.S. Fish and Wildlife Service Director Sam Hamilton today announced that the brown pelican, a species once decimated by the pesticide DDT, has recovered and is being removed from the list of threatened and endangered species under the Endangered Species Act.